 Aggravated cases or multiple violations related to marijuana may still result in felony charges and time in a California state prison.

-Sales to minors under age 18 still carries a three to seven year sentence in state prison.
+Sales to minors under age 18 still carry a three to seven-year sentence in state prison.
 Additionally, readers should be aware that while recreational use by adults is legal, it may only take place in authorized areas.

 Petition for Resentencing